dkrasnovdev/siberiana-nginx/README.md

 5. Access Your Project:

-   Your project should now be accessible at your domain and subdomains with HTTPS.
+   Your project should now be accessible at domain and subdomains with HTTPS.

 ## Files